General guidelines for taking DNA samples

 - Do each test separately, disinfect hands and work surfaces, and use new material for each test.

-- Package samples for each dog separately in appropriate containers (paper pouch for hair samples and paper envelope for saliva or blood swabs.
+- Package the sample for each dog separately in a clean, dry paper envelope for hair samples, saliva or blood swabs.
 Do not use plastic bags.

 - Label each sample with the dog’s information before continuing with the next one.
 This must contain: The full name and registration number of the dog.

-- Refer to step-by-step instructions: DNA Saliva Collection Procedure using Cotton Swabs.
+- Refer to step-by-step instructions: pdf DNA Saliva Collection Procedure using Cotton Swabs (66 KB) .

 - Hold the dog firm but in a comfortable position to reach the ear.

 - Use a sterile needle and prick the ear.
 Blood will appear after a few seconds.
 Use a new needle for each dog.

-- Use blotting, tissue or toilet paper for blotting as soon as you have a reasonable drop of blood.
+- Use a blood collection card, blotting tissue or toilet paper for blotting as soon as you have a reasonable drop of blood.